 Vehicle Insurance: What You Need to Know

-This covers damage to other vehicles and property if the accident is your fault.
-If the other driver is at fault, you can claim for repairs and losses from their insurance.
-If you’re found at fault, you’ll need to pay for the other party’s repairs and any associated costs. - Third-Party, Fire & Theft Insurance:
+Third-Party Cover: This covers damage to other vehicles and property if the accident is your fault.
+If the other driver is at fault, you can claim for repairs and losses from their Insurance.
+You must pay for the other party’s repairs and associated costs if you’re found at fault.

-This policy covers damage to your vehicle if it’s stolen or damaged by fire, as well as third-party injuries or damages.
+Third-Party, Fire & Theft Insurance: This policy covers damage to your vehicle if it’s stolen or damaged by fire and third-party injuries or damages.
 However, it doesn’t cover accident-related repairs unless the driver at fault is uninsured.

 Making a Claim: